 - Provide access to paperwork to save time during their check-in

 To help you understand how to incorporate the above into your letter, here are 20 welcome message samples for inspiration to have a great introduction.
+Some of these even serve as viable email subject lines that express your enthusiasm for welcoming your employee onboard.

 20 Welcome Message Examples